 Representative Reported Cases

-- University of Mississippi School of Law Outstanding Student Awards:
+- Criminal Law Concentration from the University of Mississippi School of Law with honors

 Presentations & Events

 - Presentation: New Goldrush - Sifting Through the Infrastructure Investment and Jobs Act for Mountain State Opportunities by Patrick C. Timony, Sharon M. Menchyk and James V. KelshWest Virginia Construction & Design EXPOCharleston Coliseum and Convention Center, Charleston, West Virginia, March 24, 2022